Medical Compression Stockings

 How Does Compression Therapy Work?

 Medical Compression can either be knee high, thigh high or full on panty hosiery.
 Medical Compression stockings reduce the circumference of the lower legs which helps the blood to flow faster; this prevents the chances of blood ‘pooling’ and creating blood clots.
-The Compression also improves the functioning of the valves in legs and the pumping action of the calf muscles.
+The compression also improves the functioning of the valves in legs and the pumping action of the calf muscles.
 The stockings are typically worn in the morning, or a few hours a day, and removed at bedtime.
 They help relieve the symptoms associated with tired achy legs, swelling and venous insufficiency.
 Remember that this is a treatment and not a cure to the underlying medical condition.
-If your condition requires close medical attention, please follow-up with your Family Doctor.

 How can we help?

 We believe in delivering exceptional patient care.
-This is why we don’t sell our socks off the shelf.
+This is why we don’t sell our medical-grade socks off the shelf.
 Why?
 Because we value the importance of providing a consultation and an assessment with our Registered Nurse prior to your purchase.
+Our Registered Nurse is specialized in lower limb and foot care and is certified in compression garment fitting for vascular and lymphatic conditions.
 You see, the vascular system is a complex system.
 There can be many reasons behind swollen legs, skin changes to the lower limbs, etc. Purchasing compression socks for the wrong reasons without a proper assessment and dispensing can do more harm than good.
 Our compression therapy appointment includes a health history review, an assessment of your lower limbs, proper measurements, additional testing if required and health teaching.
 Yes, this might take some time but it is crucial to take this extra time to ensure that we are taking the proper course of treatment!

 - Swollen feet, ankles and/or legs